 Our adventure comes to a close.
-Have a final breakfast on the ship before saying goodbyes before disembarking in Ushuaia in the morning.
-Departure Day Not ready to leave?
-Your CEO can help with travel arrangements to extend your adventure.
-Meals included: Breakfast What's Included 19 nts aboard the G Expedition.
-1 nt hotel in Ushuaia.
+Have a final breakfast on the expedition ship before saying our goodbyes as we disembark in Ushuaia in the morning.
+Departure Day (Activities) Morning Depart on arrival to your final destination.
+Your CEO can help with any onward travel arrangements you require.
+Meals included: Breakfast What's Included 20 nts aboard the G Expedition.
+1 nt hotel in Montevideo.
 Arrival and departure transfers.
 Zodiac excursions with our expert expedition team.
 Lectures and educational programs.
 Waterproof boots supplied for USA size 6 - 16.
 Expedition parka.
-Highlights Meet hardy locals and spot unique wildlife in the Falkland Islands, explore abandoned whaling stations and visit Shackleton's grave, walk quietly amongst king penguins and watch them surf onto the beach, learn about the environment and ecology from industry experts, spot whales and seals while cruising past icebergs aboard Zodiacs, set foot on the continent of Antarctica Dossier Disclaimer The information in this trip details document has been compiled with care and is provided in good faith.
+Highlights Meet hardy locals and see unique wildlife in the Falkland islands, explore abandoned whaling stations and visit Shackleton's grave, walk quietly amongst king penguins and watch them surf onto the beach, learn about the environment and ecology from industry experts, spot whales and seals while cruising through icebergs on Zodiacs Dossier Disclaimer The information in this trip details document has been compiled with care and is provided in good faith.
 However it is subject to change, and does not form part of the contract between the client and the operator.
 The itinerary featured is correct at time of printing.
 It may differ slightly to the one in the brochure.
 Occasionally our itineraries change as we make improvements that stem from past travellers, comments and our own research.
 Sometimes it can be a small change like adding an extra meal along the itinerary.
 Sometimes the change may result in us altering the tour for the coming year.
 Ultimately, our goal is to provide you with the most rewarding experience.
 Please note that our brochure is usually released in November each year.
 If you have booked from the previous brochure you may find there have been some changes to the itinerary.
 VERY IMPORTANT: Please ensure that you print a final copy of your Trip Details to review a couple of days prior to travel, in case there have been changes that affect your plans.
 Itinerary Disclaimer While it is our intention to adhere to the route described below, there is a certain amount of flexibility built into the itinerary and on occasion it may be necessary, or desirable to make alterations.
 The itinerary is brief, as we never know exactly where our journey will take us.
 Due to our style of travel and the regions we visit, travel can be unpredictable.
 The Trip Details document is a general guide to the tour and region and any mention of specific destinations or wildlife is by no means a guarantee that they will be visited or encountered.
 Aboard expedition trips visits to research stations depend on final permission.
 Additionally, any travel times listed are approximations only and subject to vary due to local circumstances.
 Important Notes 1.
-When packing your luggage please note that the weight restriction on the domestic flight from Buenos Aires to Ushuaia is only 15 to 23 kg (33 to 50 lbs) per person, depending on the airline.
+When packing your luggage please note that the weight restriction on the domestic flight from Ushuaia to Buenos Aires to is only 15 to 23 kg (33 to 50 lbs) per person, depending on the airline.
 Please note that the airlines will generally charge for excess baggage.
-You are able to leave luggage that you do not need at the hotel in Buenos Aires. - 2.
-Medical questionnaires are required for all passengers traveling to Antarctica. - 3.
-The G Expedition is an adventure Expedition ship and does not offer an elevator - 4.
+You are able to leave luggage that you do not need at the hotel in Buenos Aires.
+2. Medical questionnaires are required for all passengers traveling to Antarctica.
+3. The Expedition is an adventure Expedition ship and does not offer an elevator 4.
 Please note: